U.D.O.: History

 On 24 July 2002, the eighth album Man and Machine was released, receiving a somewhat lukewarm reception.
 Despite standout songs such as the title track and "Private Eye", the album was ultimately less successful than Holy.
 It is notable for the song "Dancing with an Angel", featuring a duet performance of Dirkschneider and vocalist Doro Pesch.
 U.D.O. released their ninth studio album Thunderball on 29 March 2004.
 The follow-up album Mission No. X was originally due for release on 4 October 2005, but was pushed forward by one week and was released on 30 September 2005 instead.
 It was the first album to feature Edge of Forever drummer Francesco Jovino.

 On 18 May 2007, the eleventh album Mastercutor was released.
 In August 2007, bassist Fitty Weinhold was unable to perform with the band due to "private reasons".
 He would be temporarily replaced with former Majesty bassist Marcus Bielenberg for touring purposes.
+The second live album Mastercutor Alive was released on 26 September 2008.
 U.D.O.'s twelfth studio album Dominator was released on 21 August 2009.
 The next studio album Rev-Raptor was originally due for release on 14 January 2011, but was delayed until 18 March 2011 due to the recurrence of Stefan Kaufmann's back problems.
 It was delayed again, but was officially released on 20 May 2011.
+The third live album Live in Sofia was released on 9 November 2012.

 In September 2012, Kaufmann announced his departure for health reasons.
 He would continue to work in the surroundings of the band and produce for other bands in his own personal studio.
 On 15 January 2013, Russian guitarist Andrey Smirnov was recruited as the new member.
 A week later, Igor Gianola left the band "due to conflicts between band appointments and his private life and business."
-Following his departure, former Amberian Dawn guitarist Kasperi Heikkinen joined the band.
+Following his departure, guitarist Kasperi Heikkinen joined the band.
 The fourteenth album Steelhammer was released on 20 May 2013.
+The fourth live album Steelhammer – Live from Moscow was released in May 2014.

 In December 2014, drummer Francesco Jovino left the band for personal reasons, joining Primal Fear in 2015.
 He was replaced by Udo Dirkschneider's son Sven in February 2015.
 U.D.O. released the fifteenth studio album Decadent on 23 January 2015.
+The fifth album titled Navy Metal Night was released on 30 July 2015 as the band performed with a German navy orchestra (Marinemusikkorps Nordsee).